hapax/hapax.github.io/assets/qgrav.md

 2. *Non-local observables.* Even though local observables do not make sense when spacetime fluctuates, there are *non-local* observables that do.
-   The basic idea is that certain spacetimes have parts which don't fluctuate, since it would take too much energy to wobble them.
+   The basic idea is that certain spacetimes have regions which are protected from fluctuation, since it would take too much energy to wobble them.
-   We can imagine sitting in this non-fluctuating part with a fishing rod with electron-detector lure, which I dangle near the point
+   Sitting in this non-fluctuating part, we can attach an electron-detector lure to a fishing rod, and dangle it near the point
    $P$.
-The end of the fishing rod will fluctuate in position, but because I sit somewhere stable, the whole procedure is well-defined.
+The lure will fluctuate in position, but because I sit somewhere stable, the whole procedure is well-defined.
    (These fishing-rod measurements are called *dressed observables* in the literature.)
 3. *String theory.* I have somewhat understated the problem with microscopes.
 The formation of black holes is a